Guide to STAR Measures

 Cross-Functional Team Coordination

-STAR measure success requires coordinated effort across multiple departments and functions, necessitating formal governance structures and communication protocols.
+Star measure success requires coordinated effort across multiple departments and functions, necessitating formal governance structures and communication protocols.

 Team Structure Requirements: